sprollucy/Sweatbot-Beta/README.md

 [Paypal Donate](https://www.paypal.com/donate/?business=FK2ZHM73QW3FA&no_recurring=0&item_name=Thank+you+for+helping+support+my+projects%21&currency_code=USD)

 ## Changelog
+1.0.0.66 Preview-alpha 3-26-24
+-Expanded main window length
+-Added !praisesun.
+It makes you crouch and look straight up
+-Added !touchgrass
+-Added ability to allow mods to give bits(will add specifics later
+-Renamed 360grenadetoss to 360grenade
+-Added !knifeout
+-Fixed !dropkit not using assigned key and tweaked to be more accurate
+-Added !jump
+-Changed !bitcost to list from cheapest to most expensive
+-Added donation link in the settings menu
+-Added !walk
+-Added !hotmic
+-Added !grenadetoss
+-Added !weaponswap
+-Added a key config for dropbag
+-Renamed control menu to command menu
+-Tweaked 360 grenade to hopefully get it to go off more reliably
+-Added !firemode which changes firemode
+-Added backup and restore system in case of crashing.
+After you hit the backup button it will run every 10 minutes
+-Tons of bug fixes and other minor tweaks

 1.0.0.65-alpha 3-22-24
 -Added !addbits to streamer commands just in case the bot misses a cheer or you feel like giving them out usage is !mybits @username amount
 -Added !voiceline - will need feedback on this. its currently just f1